 Children under 2 years of age should not wear a face covering.
 People who are unable to wear a face covering because of medical conditions are not required to wear a face covering.
 You can take off your mask to eat, drink, or communicate with someone who is deaf or hard of hearing.
 We hope people will wear a face covering to protect the health of their friends and loved ones.

-- Washington State Department of Health Cloth Face Coverings
+- Washington State Department of Health Face Coverings and Masks

 - Guidance on Cloth Face Coverings from the Washington State Department of Health

 - Cloth Face Coverings: The Do’s and Don’ts of Wearing Them –

 - The Science of Masks

 - Myths and Facts about Cloth Face Coverings

 - Cloth Face Coverings and Masks FAQ

 - Top Ten Reasons to Wear a Mask

 In addition to steps you can take to prevent the spread of flu and the common cold, the following actions will help prevent coronavirus: